mahoney1/docs/animaltracking-tutorial.md

 `ln -s $HOME/dash/animaltracking/typescript/client/lib ledger`

-6. Next, we need to install the dependencies/packages for the `example` application itself (up one directory level):
+6. Next, we need to install the dependencies/packages in the `example` application itself (ie. up one directory level):

 `cd ..`

 `yarn install`

 ### Step 2.
+Start the React Dashboard app

+1. Back in terminal with the current `$HOME/dash/tabler-react/example` subdirectory earlier, start the React dashboard app - from the current `example` directory:

+`yarn start`

+2. You should get a browser launched with the Dashboard app active (when writing this tutorial, it launched Firefox on Ubuntu)

+### Step 3.
 In a VS Code terminal window, start the Contract Event Listener

 1. Still in VS Code, click on the `Terminal` tab at the bottom - press ENTER if prompted to `hit any key to close`.
 You should now have a command prompt - change directory to the animaltracking `client/lib` directory (from the `contract` subdirectory) and add execute permissions to some listener scripts as shown: